BeeChains/innerinetcompany/index.md

 ## ☀Notitiam In Conscientia - Knowledge In Awareness☀
 ## 🌜Ignotum Est Conscii - Aware of The Unknown🌛
 ## ❤Conscius In Unum - Conscious of The One Within❤
-## 👁 Deorum Voluntatem Faciam- I Will Do Gods Will 👁
+## 👁 Deorum Voluntatem Faciam- I Will Do God's Will 👁
-## 🧠 Sum, Ergo Cogito (I Am, Therefore I Think) 🏛 Conscius Sum, Ergo Cogito (Aware of I Am, Therefore I Think) 👣
+## 🧠 Sum, Ergo Cogito (I Am, Therefore I Think) 🏛 Conscius Sum, Ergo Cogito (Aware of I Am, Therefore I Think) 👣 ( or is it when Unaware of 'I Am', Therefore I Think?)
 ## "Cogito ergo sum" (I think, therefore I am) ~ Descartes
 # [Jesus replied: “ ‘Love the Lord your God with all your heart and with all your soul and with all your mind.’
 This is the first and greatest commandment.
 And the second is like it: ‘Love your neighbor as yourself.’
 All the Law and the Prophets hang on these two commandments.”](https://www.bible.com/bible/111/MAT.22.37-40.NIV)
 # "I" As The Center Of Gravity Is The Seat Of Unity, At The Center One Can See The Infinite.